 Controlling Weeds in your lawn is one of the most important thing to do to keep a great looking lawn.
 A lawn that is clean of weeds looks far better than one that has weeds standing up.
 A lawn that has no weeds will look like it has just been mowed even 3 or 4 days after it has been mowed.
 Have you noticed that when you have Dandelions in the lawn that you can cut the grass today, and tomorrow the lawn looks like it needs to be cut again because the weeds are standing up 4 or 5" above the grass.
 A clean lawn looks smooth for days after it has been cut, so you will mow less.
 A weed free lawn will be thicker with your desirable grass since there will be less competition from the weeds.
-Your fertilizer and lime and other products you put down will go to better use since the grass will be getting the benefit of the products, not the weeds.
+Your fertilizer and lime and other products you put products, not the weeds.
 Now we have the benefits of keeping a weed free lawn, let's look at how to do it.

 Weeds are broken up into two main types, broad leafed weeds and grassy type weeds, there is a third type or in between type, sedges- purple nutsedge and yellow nutsedge.
 They are neither grasses or broad leaves.
 Your weed control strategy needs to begin with knowing what types of weeds you have in your lawn.
 You don't need to know exactly every variety of weed but at least a general knowledge of what you have out there.
 Most all lawns are going to have the usual dandelions, crabgrass, plantain, thistle, spurge, oxalis, and a few others that are common but you may have never known their name.
 A simple way of doing weed control is to follow a prescribed program that is used in your area and covering all of your weeds that may be there.
 For example Scott's has a pretty good 4 step program you can go to Lowe's or other home centers and buy.
 It will come in bags marked step 1, step 2, etc. This makes it fairly simple.